 The good news is that even if we have to remove your tooth, we offer other dental procedures to restore both the appearance and the function of your smile.
 Dental implants can restore missing teeth and protect your oral health by stimulating your jawbone.
 Dental bridges can fill gaps without involving oral surgery.
 Once we’ve removed your infected tooth, we’ll discuss any restorative or cosmetic options available to help you regain your smile.

-Our Mullins, SC, endodontic dentist can use a pulpotomy, root canal therapy, or tooth extraction to save your smile from tooth infection.
-Call Blevins Dentistry today at (843) 561-4039, or contact us online to schedule an appointment.
+Our (843) 561-4039, or contact us online to request an appointment., can use a pulpotomy, root canal therapy, or tooth extraction to save your smile from tooth infection.
+Call Blevins Dentistry today at